If you are in need of immediate assistance, call 911 or GW Emergency Services.

 For a complete list of the rights afforded to both parties please review the Policy.

 GW’s Title IX Coordinator

-Rory Muhammad is GW’s Title IX coordinator.
-He monitors the university’s overall compliance with Title IX requirements as well as internal compliance with GW’s own relevant policies.
+Asha Reynolds is GW’s Title IX coordinator.
+She monitors the university’s overall compliance with Title IX requirements as well as internal compliance with GW’s own relevant policies.

 GW has policies which explicitly prohibit sexual harassment, sexual assault, dating violence, domestic violence and stalking.
 They also explain the university’s resolution process when a Formal Complaint is filed with the Title IX Coordinator regarding alleged sexual harassment, sexual assault, dating violence, domestic violence and stalking.
 GW policies are designed to protect and support GW students, faculty, staff, participants, and visitors.
 GW’s goal is to prevent sexual harassment and sexual assault through education and by developing a sense of community.
 If sexual harassment or sexual assault occurs, the university will respond firmly and fairly, and in a timely manner.

 - federal laws like Title IX, the Clery Act, and the Violence Against Women Act

 The Title IX Sexual Harassment and Related Conduct Policy and the Policy on Prohibited Relationships with Students are intended to inform members of the university community about sexual harassment and the procedures that should be followed if they're encountered or observed.